eventide-project/component-host/README.md

 Basically, inside your `#connect` method, you'll want to establish an actual socket connection to something, and pass that back to the `io` argument you receive.
 If your connection raises an `Errno::ECONNREFUSED` error, ProcessHost will rescue that error and try again later.

-##### #next!
+##### #start

-When your process instance has given the `io` a connection, ProcessHost will then start calling `#next!`, indicating it's time for your process to find work to do and process it.
+When your process instance has given the `io` a connection, ProcessHost will then spawn a Fiber and invoke `#start` inside of it.
 The `io` object passed in actually implements a few "blocking" I/O methods: `gets`, `puts`, `read`, and `write`.
 Behind the scenes, ProcessHost suspends your process and resumes it once the socket is be ready for reading or writing.
-To achieve this, ProcessHost actually runs your process in a fiber.

-At times you will need to recycle your connections -- for instance, when an HTTP server sends back a `Connection: close` header in a response.
-If you call `#close` on your socket at any time during your `next!` method, ProcessHost will detect that the socket has been closed and invoke `#connect` to establish a new socket.
+At times you will need to recycle your sockets -- for instance, when an HTTP server sends back a `Connection: close` header in a response.
+If you call `#close` on your socket at any time during your `start` method, ProcessHost will detect that the socket has been closed and invoke `#connect` to establish a new socket.
 If you do not call `#close`, your socket will be reused.
+The very first time your `#start` method requests IO access, `#connect` will be used to setup an initial connection.

 Take a look at `tests/http_end_to_end.rb` for a demonstration of an HTTP server and client operating asynchronously with no threads, fibers, or forked subprocesses.